-Through engagement with post-colonial narratives in relation to Late Antique south Asia, and close interaction with numismatic collections across the globe (especially in India, the US, Sri Lanka and Austria), I have also begun to apply this approach to collecting histories, in the belief that coins provide one of the most exciting sources for Roman and global history, but still need to be understood as bodies of texts – libraries or archives –, as well as either series or singular items.
+Through engagement with post-colonial narratives in relation to South, Southeast and East Asia, and close interaction with numismatic collections across the globe (especially in India, the US, Sri Lanka and Austria), I have also begun to apply this approach to collecting histories, in the belief that coins provide one of the most exciting sources for global history, but still need to be understood as bodies of texts – libraries or archives –, as well as either series or singular items.
 Following the publication of my current monographic project, The Western Indian Ocean in Late Antiquity (due for submission 2022/23), I intend to turn my focus to the Indian Ocean (east and west) c.
 800-1200.

 On this site you can find out more about my publications, papers I have given and conferences I have organised, and my projects, including research funding I’ve been awarded, consultancy work, and BEMA: the Birmingham East Mediterranean Archive, which I co-founded and administer.
 You can also find out about some research networks that I’m part of and my current publications in progress.